YaraHorany/Quoridor/README.md

 ## :cloud: Overview

-In this project you can choose to play a multi player game OR a single player game (AI will play against the user).
+In this project you can choose to play a multi player game OR a single player game (AI will play against the user).<br />
-The AI agent playing Quoridor is based on [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
+The AI agent playing Quoridor is based on [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).<br />
 Monte Carlo tree search is a heuristic search algorithm that relies on intelligent tree search to make decisions.
-It’s most often used to perform game simulations.
+It’s most often used to perform game simulations.<br />
-The algorithm has four phases: Selection, Expansion, Simulation and Backpropagation.
+The algorithm has four phases: Selection, Expansion, Simulation and Backpropagation.<br />
 I added some heuristics to the algorithm to improve the performance of MCTS.

 ## :gear: Technologies